-Considering the increasing rate at which users’ online accounts are hacked, two-factor authentication (2FA) or two-step authentication has become necessary to provide an extra layer of security for online accounts.
+Considering the increasing rate at which users’ online accounts are hacked, two step verification or two-factor authentication (2FA) has become necessary to provide an extra layer of security for online accounts.

 Two-factor authentication is an additional security feature that requires the user to provide two pieces of information or evidence before having access to an online account.
 The information could be a passcode or token received via SMS, email or through a third party authentication app such as the Google Authenticator and Microsft Authenticator.

 When you try to login to your online accounts, a passcode will be sent to each of your chosen method of authentication.
 Online accounts and apps usually provide the user to pre-select a preferred method of authentication.
 The user would be required to enter the information in order to login.

 2FA is different from knowledge based authentication or security question, which requires the user to provide answers to secret questions that have been set by the user.
 For instance, “what is your favorite team?
 Who is your best friend?